mixmastamyk/console/docs/additional.rst

 Palette Deactivation
 ----------------------

+    *I got a pocket full of quarters, and I'm headed to the arcade…*

 When automatic detection is used and palettes are found not to be supported, palette entries are replaced instead with "dummy" blank objects that render to nothing.